-Term Paper:
+Term Papers:

-A final term paper is required for this course.
+Two term papers are required for this course.
+The ideal length of the first is approximately 2000-2500 words (approx. 8-10 double-spaced printed pages).
 The final paper should be approximately 3000 to 3500 words.
-In terms of focus; my preference will be that the focus for the first come from the 2nd half of the course.
+In terms of focus; my preference will be that the focus for the first paper will relate to material from the 1st half of the course and the focus for the final will come from the Dubai Trip.
 I expect each student to discuss their topic with me prior to beginning to work on their paper(s).

-Details on style, citation, design etc, will be covered in class, and a handout covering these issues will be provided within the first 2 weeks of class.
+Details on style, citation, design etc., will be covered in class, and a handout covering these issues will be provided within the first 2 weeks of class.